HammrLord/talk-to-your-doc/README.md

-Allows you to talk to multiple files at the same time.
+# talk-to-your-doc

+This application allows you to engage in a conversation with **multiple documents simultaneously**.
+Upload your files and start asking questions!